stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

 **Step 11:**

 Next, select the terminal emulator you want Git Bash to use.
-I will proceed with default option "Use MinTTY(the default terminal of MSYS2) and click "Next".
+I will proceed with the default option "Use MinTTY(the default terminal of MSYS2) and click "Next".

 ![choose terminal emulator](/assets/images/posts/2019-08-13-install-git-bash/terminal-emulator.jpg)